grandpaul2/Qwen-AI-Assistant/README.md

 You: List all files in the current directory
 You: Search for files containing 'project'
 You: Copy notes.txt to backup.txt
+You: Copy my project folder to backup-project
 You: Compress hello.txt into backup.zip
+You: Write a markdown file with my documentation
 ```

 ### **Software Installation**
 ```
-You: How do I install Python?
+You: install: Python
-You: Generate install commands for VS Code
+You: install: VS Code
-You: What's the best way to install Git?
+You: install: Git
 ```

 ### **Memory Management**
 ```
 /memory     # Show memory statistics
+/tools      # List available file tools
 /new        # Start fresh conversation (saves current) /reset      # Clear all memory
 ```